-Interview with Jonathan Safran Foer
+Interview: Jonathan Safran Foer

 Jonathan Safran Foer’s book Eating Animals, published in the UK this month by Hamish Hamilton, is an uncompromising tour of ‘factory farming’ practices in America, and the sick-making lengths that some companies have gone to drive up profits and satisfy a gigantic market.
 (A preface to the UK edition states that a ‘remarkably similar story’ could be told about practices there though – British readers should not rest easy.)
 Online Editor Ollie Brock caught up with Foer on his London book tour, to find out about this surprising new vocation for a novelist.